jpfulton/blog/content/blog/2023-06-23-samba-and-timemachine/index.md

 ### WINS Support

-By default, Samba relies upon [NetBIOS](https://en.wikipedia.org/wiki/NetBIOS_over_TCP/IP) broadcasts within a subnet to declare availablity of shares to a small group of network nodes.
+By default, Samba relies upon [NetBIOS](https://en.wikipedia.org/wiki/NetBIOS_over_TCP/IP) broadcasts within a subnet to declare availability of shares to a small group of network nodes.
 This works well for most home networks.
 However, if your home network involves multiple subnets or routed segments shares will not be visible to all clients.
-NetBIOS broadcast are not routable.
+NetBIOS broadcast are not route-able.
 To allow routed segments (e.g VPN clients) to discover shares, use a [WINS](https://en.wikipedia.org/wiki/Windows_Internet_Name_Service) configuration.
 Add the following lines to the `[global]` section of the `smb.conf`: